-Kelly McCarthy, Amanda Curtis, John Meyer, Rob Quist, Link Neimark, Dan West, Mark Phillip and more are the Democratic candidates.
+Kelly McCarthy, Amanda Curtis, John Meyer, Rob Quist, and now Dan West are the Democratic candidates.

 A good field of candidates and we need our candidates talking to Montanans and talking about the future of our state, and talking ideas.
 We need a clear understanding of where these candidates stand on the issues.
 Policy matters.

 Here is a good starter on Dan West.